makrai/notes/csordas2108-tricks-imrove-generalization.md

   * careful designs of model and training configurations are particularly important for these reasoning tasks testing systematic generalization.
 By
-  * revisiting configurations such as basic scaling of word and positional embeddings, early stopping strategy, and relative positional em-bedding, we dramatically improve the performance of the baseline Transformers.
+  * revisiting configurations such as basic scaling of word and positional embeddings, early stopping strategy, and relative positional embedding, we dramatically improve the performance of the baseline Transformers.
 We
 * experiments on five datasets:
   SCAN (Lake and Baroni, 2018), CFQ (Keysers+ 2020), PCFG (Hupkes+ 2020),